Welcome to Online Learning!

 - Post most questions and comments on the Blackboard

-discussion forum.
+discussion board.
 If you ask me a question, you should get an

 response by the next business day.
 You can always e-mail me or a

-fellow student if your question is urgent or personal.
+fellow student if your question is personal.
 If you do

 e-mail me, please put

 - Keep up with the class.
 The biggest problem online students face is

 they gradually fall behind.